Honoring and Mourning Adoptive and Step Parents

 Here, then, is the halakhic paradigm for the adoptive or step-parent who raises a child: the teacher who gives the child the world to come.
 “When the letter hei was added to Abram’s name,” writes Rabbi Joseph B. Soloveitchik,

 he became Abraham, the father of many nations, the spiritual father of all he taught.
-Natural procreative Abramic parenthood was denied to the childless couple, yet the creative Abrahamic parenthood is a challenge which everyone is summoned to meet….
+Natural procreative Abramic parenthood was denied to the childless couple, yet creative Abrahamic parenthood is a challenge that everyone is summoned to meet…

 Two other considerations come into play.
-During shiva the mourner is forbidden to learn Torah or to engage in marital conjugal relations, this being part of the halakhic private mourning that is required even on Shabbat, when public mourning is prohibited.
-(The child’s obligation to learn Torah is suspended when others come to comfort the mourner, says Rabbi Shelomo Zalman Auerbach, because the obligation to honor the dead and those who raised him takes precedence.)
-One’s obligation to learn Torah is, of course, fulfilled by studying those areas permitted any mourner.
+During shiva the mourner is forbidden to learn Torah or to engage in marital conjugal relations, this being part of the halakhic private mourning that is required even on Shabbat when public mourning is prohibited.
+(The child’s obligation to learn Torah is suspended when others come to comfort the mourner, says Rabbi Shelomo Zalman Auerbach because the obligation to honor the dead and those who raised him takes precedence.)
+One’s obligation to learn Torah is, of course, fulfilled by studying those areas that permitted by any mourner.

 These small differences between mourning biological parents, on the one hand, and step- or adoptive parents, on the other, are private and known only to the mourner.
 They reflect an inner awareness that their parent-child relationship was Abrahamic rather than Abramic, one based on responsibilities willingly assumed rather than imposed as a consequence of a biological act.
 As an expression of hakkarat hatov, the child’s mourning is dutiful testimony that the deceased had indeed met the challenges of Abrahamic parenthood.